smartdevicelink/sdl_javascript_suite/GUIDELINES.md

 - Objects, functions, and instances should use camelCase.
 - Exported constants and constant class properties should be entirely uppercased.
 - Class names shall use PascalCase. eslint: `new-cap`
-- Acronyms should either be all uppercased or lowercased.
+- Acronyms and abbreviations shall use camelCase or PascalCase in accordance with the other naming rules.
 - Private class properties shall be indicated by using an underscore to prefix their name.
 These properties are still technically publicly accessible, but should not be directly accessed outside of the scope of their class definition.
 - Properties and methods which are `boolean` should be prefixed with `is`, `can`, or `has`. e.g. `isEnabled()` and `hasTitle()`